Israel Holy Land Tour with Pastor Hunter Barnes

 The entire day is free to explore this famous city, take any private sightseeing excursions desired, shop or just relax.
 This evening enjoy a farewell dinner before we transfer to the airport for our flight home.

-This morning we arrive back in the USA and transfer to our flight home with unforgettable memories to cherish always.
-Knowing we have walked in the footsteps of Jesus and the early Christians on such a memorable tour will bring new meaning to our Bible Reading.
+We transfer to the airport for our flight home arranged on our own with unforgettable memories to cherish always.
+Knowing we have walked in the footsteps of Jesus and the early Christians on such a memorable tour will bring new meaning to our Bible reading.